colaisr/research_flow/docs/MASTER_PLAN.md

     - Personal organization (private to user)
     - Shared organization (accessible to all org members)
   - Access control: Users can access resources from organizations where they're members
+  - **Resource Creation**: New resources created in current organization context
   - Migration: Update existing resources to belong to user's personal org

 **0.3) Feature Enablement System**